 In stressful times, it is easy to find yourself worrying.
 While everyone is guilty of this habit, worrying rarely solves anything and instead results in heightened anxiety.
 Worrying is often a result of irrational and exaggerated thoughts that distort our view of the world.
 We call these counterproductive thoughts cognitive distortions.

-Psychologist Aaron T. Beck created the theory of cognitive distortions in the 1960’s in which he identified common cognitive distortions that affect one’s emotions and behaviors.
+Psychologist Aaron T. Beck created the theory of cognitive distortions in the 1960s in which he identified common cognitive distortions that affect one’s emotions and behaviors.
 Since then, identifying and correcting these distortions has become an important aspect of a popular type of therapy called cognitive therapy.
-In this lesson we will learn 10 common cognitive distortions and how to combat them in order to decrease stress and anxiety, think more rationally, and be more productive.
+In this lesson, we will learn 10 common cognitive distortions and how to combat them to decrease stress and anxiety, think more rationally, and be more productive.

 Over-generalization: This is the tendency to have one negative experience and then assume that it will become a never-ending pattern.
 For example, an over-generalizer may have an unpleasant experience at the doctor’s office and conclude that all doctors are unpleasant and going to see a doctor will always be a stressful experience.
 This could be self-damaging if the result is avoiding necessary situations, such as the doctor’s office.
 Everyone has negative experiences.
 To avoid overgeneralizing, one must believe that different outcomes are possible in the future.
 One may also think back to times when a negative experience did not have the same negative outcome the next time around.